 Steps to Painting an Old Radiator

-So, without further ado, here are the steps to give your old radiator the right paint job.
+So, here are the steps to give your old radiator the right makeover without further ado.

-First, turn the radiator off by twisting the control valve at the unit’s base clockwise.
+First, turn it off by twisting the control valve clockwise at the unit’s base.
 Wait for the unit to cool off.
 Next, cover the control valve and vents with masking tape.
-Doing this stops paint from entering vents and valves, thus preventing mechanical issues with your radiator unit following the paint job.
+Doing this stops anything from entering vents and valves, thus preventing mechanical issues with your unit following the work.

-Surely, you don’t want to spill paint over the surrounding floor and walls, not to mention your valuables, during a paint job.
-You also want to make sure that the work area is an ideal place for doing paintwork.
+Surely, you don’t want to spill anything over the surrounding floor and walls.
+It’s not to mention your valuables while the work is ongoing.
+You also want to make sure that a work area is ideal, perhaps outside.

 First, move all appliances or furniture out of the way or into another room.
 Then clear the area of dust and dirt.
-You can use your trusty broom, but if you want to clean more thoroughly and in less time, a vacuum cleaner is your best friend.
+You can use your trusty broom.
+If you want to clean more thoroughly and less time, a vacuum cleaner is your best friend.

 Next, cover the work area’s surrounding floor and walls with drop cloths.
 If you have none, it’s perfectly fine to use painter’s tape, plastic sheeting, or even tarps.
 Make sure to cover more area than what you’d normally expect is needed.
 Paint has a way of creeping into other areas if you’re not paying attention long enough.

-Once your radiator is squeaky clean, wipe it gently with a dry cloth and leave it to dry for at least 5 hours.
+Once it is squeaky clean, wipe it gently with a dry cloth and leave it to dry for at least 5 hours.

-If the radiator was previously painted, you need to remove the old paint to make way for a new one.
+If the radiator was previously painted, you need to remove the old stuff to make a new layer.

 But not so fast.
-Before you remove any paint, you need to test if it contains any lead, especially if your radiator was painted before 1978.
+Before removing anything, you need to test if it contains any lead.
+It’s important if your radiator was painted before 1978.

-Now here’s the thing about lead: they’re not good for you.
-Lead is a metal that can be harmful to your health in more ways than one, and if you scrape old paint from your radiator, the lead from the paint can be released into the air in the form of dust, endangering the health of those nearby.
+Now here’s the thing about lead.
+It’s not good for you.
+It is a metal that can be harmful to your health in more ways than one.
+If you scrape old parts from your radiator, the lead from the paint can be released into the air in the form of dust.
+It is endangering the health of those nearby.

-Once you’ve confirmed that the old paint on your old radiator doesn’t contain any lead, grab a putty knife and then gently scrape away the cracked or chipped paint from the radiator’s surface.
-Once the loose paint is removed, sand the surface to clear remaining residual paint.
-Some of the dust that was removed may fall on the surrounding areas so it might be a good idea to remove them using a vacuum cleaner.
-You want to make sure the radiator is clean and dry before applying paint.
+Grab a putty knife once you’ve confirmed that the old stuff on your old radiator doesn’t contain any lead.
+Then gently scrape away the cracked or chipped parts from the surface.
+Once the loose parts are removed, sand the surface to clear the remaining residue.
+Some of the removed dust may fall on the surrounding areas, so it might be good to remove them using a vacuum cleaner.
+You want to make sure it is clean and dry before applying paint.

-If the lead test confirms the presence of lead, the next order of business is to hire a professional refinisher who can remove the paint for you.
+Suppose the lead test confirms the presence of lead.
+In that case, the next order of business is to hire a professional refinisher who can prepare the area for you.

-If your radiator has been previously painted and is in desperate need of a repainting job, you need to remove the old paint first.
+If your radiator has been painted previously and is in desperate need of new life, you need first to remove the old stuff.

 First, prepare a bucket of TSP cleaner.
-Then dip a wire brush in the solution, and use it to scrub off the old paint from the radiator’s surface.
+Then dip a wire brush in the solution and scrub off the old from the surface.

-If that doesn’t work, use a paint stripper that contains trisodium phosphate (TSP) instead.
-TSP is a special formula that can neutralize lead paint dust.
-You can also use Soy-Gel by The Real Milk Paint Company, a gel formulation paint stripper that traps lead in a gel-like substance before stripping paint, preventing lead particles from escaping into the air during paint removal.
+If that doesn’t work, use a removal solution that contains trisodium phosphate (TSP) instead.
+TSP is a special formula that can neutralize lead dust.
+You can also use Soy-Gel by The Real Milk Paint Company.
+This gel formulation traps lead in a gel-like substance before stripping paint.
+It prevents lead particles from escaping into the air during the area preparation phase.

-Radiators, at least those that are made of metal, are prone to rust, especially if it’s not being well-maintained.
-Allow rust to have its way and the radiator’s metal surface will rot further.
+Radiators are prone to rust, at least those made of metal.
+It’s especially if it’s not well-maintained.
+Allow rust to have its way, and the metal surface will rot further.
 You don’t want that.
-After all, prolonged exposure to rust can be harmful to one’s health.
-Besides, it’s impossible to carry out a decent paint job on any surface that contains rust.
+After all, prolonged exposure to rust can harm one’s health.
+Besides, it’s impossible to do a decent job on any surface that contains rust.

-To remove rust from the radiator’s surface, sand the affected areas with fine-grit sandpaper (preferably between 40-120 grit) or a ball of steel wool until the surface is smooth enough to receive paint.
+Sand the affected areas with fine-grit sandpaper between 40-120 grit to remove rust from the surface.
+You can use a ball of steel wool until the surface is smooth enough to receive paint.
 Once the rust particles have been scrubbed loose, wipe the surface off with a clean rag.

-If sanding the surface is unable to remove all the rust, you can use a rust remover such as Krylon’s Rust Tough Primer or Ospho to further loosen up the rust particles.
+If sanding the surface cannot remove all the rust, you can use a rust remover like Krylon’s Rust Tough Primer.
+Ospho is a great alternative to loosen up the rust particles further.
 Once the rust remover has been applied, scrub the surface again with a chip brush or a fiberglass brush.
 You’ll know the solution is working once the rust starts to bubble and turns a darker color.
-After scrubbing the loose rust off, let the radiator’s surface dry overnight.
+After scrubbing the loose rust off, let the surface dry overnight.
 By tomorrow, the surface will be ready for priming.

 Do I need to prime my radiator before painting?

 You bet!
-While painting a radiator is different from painting a table or a wall, priming it is still integral to the entire prep work, perhaps even more so considering that the surfaces of radiators have to undergo plenty of temperature changes in their entire lifetime.
+Painting a radiator is different from a table or a wall.
+Priming is still integral to the prep work.
+It’s perhaps even more so considering that the surfaces of radiators have to undergo plenty of temperature changes in their entire lifetime.

 Here are some specific tips to ensure that you’re using primer on your radiator the right way:

-- Radiators are prone to rust, so make sure that you’re using a primer that is rust-resistant.
+Radiators are prone to rust, so make sure that you’re using a rust-resistant primer.

-- If you’re living in cool climates, make sure that you use a primer and paint that can handle high temperatures.
-Rust-Oleum Heat Resistant Paint, for example, can withstand up to 750° of heat.
+If you’re living in cool climates, make sure that you use a primer to handle high temperatures.
+For example, some Rust-Oleum products can withstand up to 750° of heat.

-- Before applying a primer on the radiator’s surface, make sure it’s completely cold.
+Before applying a primer on the surface, make sure it’s completely cold.

-- Clean the radiator’s surface by wiping it with a clean, dry cloth.
-Once you’re pretty sure that there’s no dust or grease remaining, scrub it lightly with fine sandpaper.
-This will roughen up the radiator’s surface, allowing the paint to easily adhere to it.
+Clean the surface by wiping it with a clean, dry cloth.
+Once you’re pretty sure that no dust or grease is remaining, scrub it lightly with fine sandpaper.
+This will roughen up the surface, allowing anything applied afterward to adhere to it easily.

 Now, on to applying the primer.
 Ideally, you must use a metal primer or a specialist radiator primer.
-This is because either can provide a good base that makes the surface an ideal environment for receiving subsequent coats and paint.
+This is because either can provide a good base that makes the surface an ideal environment for receiving subsequent coats.

 If you’re using a metal spray primer, spray at a distance of 12 to 18 inches from the surface.
-Spray away using a back and forth motion, making sure that the primer is applied evenly on the surface.
+Spray away using a back and forth motion, ensuring that the primer is applied evenly on the surface.

 Once you’re done, let the surface dry again (refer to the instructions provided by the product).
-Most primers recommend a dry-off period of 24 hours before proceeding with the paint job.
+Most primers recommend a dry-off period of 24 hours before proceeding with the project.

 Is the primer already dry?
 Now the fun stuff begins.